Table of Contents

 At the second coming of Christ, the Savior will come to judge the world (Matthew 25:31-33).
 He will raise the dead and reward “every one according to his work” (Revelation 22:12).
 Those who have accepted Christ’s sacrificial death to redeem them from the penalty of sin will be taken to heaven (1 Thessalonians 4:16,17; 1 Corinthians 15:51–53).
 But those who have rejected His sacrificial death will die for their sins the second death (John 8:24; 12:48).
 These will not gain eternal life (1 Corinthians 6:9).

 Jesus promised all those that come to Him for redemption, “I will by no means cast out” (John 6:37).
-And the He assured that “As many as received Him, to them He gave the right to become children of God” (John 1:12).
+And He assured that “As many as received Him, to them He gave the right to become children of God” (John 1:12).
 He confirmed that the transformation of character and the new birth experience will be granted through the work of the Holy Spirit.
 For He said, “I will put My laws in their mind and write them on their hearts” (Hebrews 8:10).

-Therefore, today Jesus is knocking at the door of our hearts (Revelation 3:20).
+Today Jesus is knocking at the door of our hearts (Revelation 3:20).
 And He asks to come in so that He can change our lives.
 If we give our hearts to Him, He will erase all our sins (Romans 3:25) and give us the strength to live righteous lives (Philippians 2:13).
 He will grant us His own godly character so we can stand blameless in the Day of Judgement before the holy Father (Colossians 1:22).